scottyhardy/docker-wine/README.md

 ## Volume container `winehome`

-When the docker-wine image is instantiated with `./docker-wine` script or with the recommended `docker volume create` and `docker run` commands, the contents of the `/home/wine` folder is copied to the `winehome` volume container on instantiation of the `wine` container.
+When the docker-wine image is instantiated with `./docker-wine` script or with the recommended `docker volume create` and `docker run` commands, the contents of the `/home/wineuser` folder is copied to the `winehome` volume container on instantiation of the `wine` container.

 Using a volume container allows the `wine` container to remain unchanged and safely removed after every execution with `docker run --rm ...`.
-Any user environments created with `wine` will be stored separately and user data will persist as long as the `winehome` volume is not removed.
+Any user environments created with `docker-wine` will be stored separately and user data will persist as long as the `winehome` volume is not removed.
 This effectively allows the `docker-wine` image to be swapped out for a newer version at anytime.

 You can manually create the `winehome` volume container by running: